luazhizhan/learn-elm/curriculum/trainer.md

 - Open mind to learn a new language
 - Explain the little program line by line
 - Explain function update msg model
-- Every function only returns one value
 - Immutability
+- No classes in Elm
+- All functions are 100% PURE
 - What is a Type?
 A type is a kind of contract between a variable and a compiler.
 It tells the compiler what is the kind of a variable and it allows the compiler to enforce rules upon the variable's kind eg. cannot call .length on an Int variable
-- No classes in Elm
-- All functions are 100% PURE

 ## Core Language